MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/teams-live-share-overview.md

 :::image type="content" source="../assets/images/teams-live-share/Teams-live-share-schematics.png" alt-text="Screenshots shows an example of multiple users drawing on a canvas during a meeting.":::

-When collaborating in meetings, it's essential for users to be able to point out and emphasize content on the screen.
+When collaborating in realtime, it's essential for users to be able to point out and emphasize content on the screen.
 Live Share canvas makes it easy to add inking, laser pointers, and cursors to your app for seamless collaboration.

 Features supported by Live Share canvas include: